emberjs/ember-cli-babel/README.md

 the root application, because it is a global configuration value due to the fact that there can only be one version of helpers included.

-Note that there is currently no way to whitelist or blacklist helpers, so all helpers will be included, even ones which are not used.
+Note that there is currently no way to allow or ignore helpers, so all helpers will be included, even ones which are not used.
 If your app is small, this could add to overall build size, so be sure to check.